Small Cents Smaller, Lighter, Easier to use

 The US Mint began mass production of small cents in 1857.
 The reason for this decision is two-fold.
 First, the mint was losing money continuing to make large cents and half cents.
 It was costing the mint $1.06 to make $1.00 face value of these coins.
 They were expensive, heavy to carry around, and

 unsightly after circulation.
-Second, The Mint and the U.S. Government both wanted to encourage people to use federal coinage instead of Spanish and English coins.
+Second, The Mint and the U.S. Government wanted to encourage people to use Federal coinage instead of Spanish coins for commerce.
+English coins were also being used at this time.

 Like the large cents the U.S. Mint made seven distinct types of this series as well.
 They are listed below in sequential order.